sourcebox/rtt-log-rs/README.md

 log::debug!("Application started");
 ```

-**Note:**
+Use a tool like [probe-rs](https://crates.io/crates/probe-rs) on the host to print the messages.

+> [!NOTE]
+>
-RTT uses a global symbol `_SEGGER_RTT` that can only appear once in a compiled binary.
+> RTT uses a global symbol `_SEGGER_RTT` that can only appear once in a compiled binary.
 Therefore, if you want to use functions from `rtt-target` directly, import them from `rtt-log` instead of adding `rtt-target` as a separate dependency.
 Otherwise, a linker error about duplicate symbols will occur.

 ```rust
 use rtt_log::rtt_target::rprintln;

 rprintln!("Hello, world!");
 ```

-Use a tool like [probe-rs](https://github.com/probe-rs/probe-rs) on the host to print the messages.

 ## License